The NC Statewide Medical Examiner System Laboratory Approach

 Source: US National Institute of Justice (video statements)

-This is one of five videos related to the symposium, which was hosted by the NIJ Forensic Technology Center of Excellence on February 14, 2023.
+This webinar was presented by the NIJ Forensic Technology Center of Excellence on December 13, 2017.

 (Opinions or points of view expressed represent the speaker and do not necessarily represent the official position or policies of the U.S. Department of Justice.
 Any product or manufacturer discussed is presented for informational purposes only and do not constitute product approval or endorsement by the U.S. Department of Justice.)